microsoft/DirectX-Graphics-Samples/Samples/UWP/D3D12LinkedGpus/readme.md

 There are many other possible techniques (other than AFR) for MultiGPU; some that are suitable candidates to be abstracted out into a library like the affinity layer, others that are not.
 We are looking at other scenarios where the library can fit in as a (almost) drop in solution.

 ## What is Alternate Frame Rendering (AFR)?
 AFR does exactly as the name suggests.
-Frames are rendered in an alternating (i.e. round-robin) manner on each of the GPUs in the system.
+Frames are rendered in an alternating (that is, round-robin) manner on each of the GPUs in the system.
 If there are two GPUs, the first GPU will render every even frame and the second GPU will render every odd frame.
 Since both GPUs can render in parallel, the theoretical maximum rendering frequency is twice that of a single GPU system.
 This is of course assuming both GPUs are identical in power, which, in linked GPU systems, they almost always are.

 ## How does the library help apps implement AFR?
 One of the most common methods of achieving dual GPU AFR is to:
-  * Duplicate all non-system memory resources on both GPUs (i.e. textures, buffers, render targets, etc.)
+  * Duplicate all non-system memory resources on both GPUs (that is, textures, buffers, render targets, etc.)
   * Execute the same work on both GPUs
     * The ideal case being GPU1 starts rendering when GPU0 is 50% through it's rendering pass theoretically doubling the frame rate
-  * Copy any inter-frame dependencies across the GPUs so that they are available when the next frame (ie. the other GPU) starts rendering
+  * Copy any inter-frame dependencies across the GPUs so that they are available when the next frame (that is, the other GPU) starts rendering
     * An example of this might be a temporal AA dependency from frame N-1 needed for frame N

 Conceptually, it might look something like this: